RStrydom/CV/index.md

 ## Currently

-I am a PHP developer at [FirstView](http://hellofirstview.com).
-I spend most of my time working on large websites and web applications with many intresting requirements.
-As one of the senior developers I also assist in solving problems with fellow developers and helping out when someone is stuck on something.
+I am a Full Stack Developer @ [SovTech](https://sov.tech).
+I spend most of my time working on large web applications with many intresting requirements.
+I get exposed to many frameworks, libraries and tools in order to get the job done.
+I passionately work on improving dev culture and process efficiency.
+I can often be found sharing and discussing resources shared amongst team members.

 ## Employment

-`2014-`
+`2016-present`
+__SovTech - Full Stack Developer__
+- React, Vue, Laravel Developer using Node, Docker and other frameworks and libraries to build out solutions for companies.
+Worked for major bank and involved in many aspects from agile to weekly running of DevChats - knowledge sharing.
+Use AWS, Digital ocean and took part in 2 hackatons hosted by SovTech.

+`2014-2016`
 __FirstView - Web Developer__
 - Interface and PHP developer, implementing designs into fully functional websites and web applications.
 From HTML, CSS to PHP and JavaScript and MySQL, developing websites from start to finish.